syncrea/ng-rfx/README.md

 **A simple toolkit for Angular Reactive Forms, to build scalable, type-safe and dynamic forms.**

+THIS LIBRARY IS IN RELEASE CANDIDATE MODE AND THE CODE AS WELL AS THE DOCUMENTATION IS NOT YET CONSIDERED STABLE!

+Project Documentation Website:

 ## Reduce the complexity of your form implementations

 Have you ever implemented large and dynamic forms using the standard Angular Reactive Forms module?